Chevy Chase Divorce Lawyer

 - Order modifications

 The State of Maryland has an equitable distribution statute, which means the courts expect divorcing spouses to divide their marital assets and debts fairly.
 However, fair division is not always equal.
-When you hire Petrelli Previtera to represent you, your experienced Maryland divorce attorney will advocate for your rights and best interests through the equitable distribution process.
+When you hire Petrelli Previtera to represent you, your Chevy Chase Divorce Lawyer will advocate for your rights and best interests through the equitable distribution process.

 In addition, we will support you through the various steps and challenges that come with divorce, such as spousal support, child custody and support if applicable, and more.